Blog

 Ideal API inventory management can help organizations harness the power of APIs in their entirety and help you govern APIs in a centralized manner that is more effective and better configured for security.
 Even more important is that it will help you create an API ecosystem that unlocks agility across heterogeneous environments.

-Organizations that have adopted an API first development methodology are using the Cequence Unified API Protection solution to view their API attack surface with API Spyder; then create a run-time API inventory and begin monitoring compliance with API Sentinel.
-In addition, API Spartan provides your team with ML-based detection and prevention of automated attacks against your APIs and web applications.
+Organizations that have adopted an API-first development methodology are using the Cequence Unified API Protection solution to view their API attack surface with API Spyder; then create a run-time API inventory and begin monitoring compliance with API Sentinel.
+In addition, Spartan provides your team with ML-based detection and prevention of automated attacks against your APIs and web applications.

 Get a FREE API Security Assessment